2019 Online Info

 Supervisors and unit emergency planners should confirm through the UReady system that their unit’s continuity plan is marked as “complete,” and that all relevant emergency plans and policies are readily accessible.
 Each unit’s Human Resources Partner should download the emergency contacts report in Workday for all staff members in their area, and keep printed copies in multiple locations.
 In addition, unit leaders should confirm that all personnel who have any role in emergency/disaster mitigation, planning, response, or recovery have completed the appropriate level of National Incident Management System training.

 Supervisors should also list emergency responsibilities assigned to each employee.
 For insurance purposes, all capital equipment should be photographed, compiled in a document, and uploaded in the UReady system in accordance with the Photo Documentation Process established by Risk Management.
-Ensure all employees have the Miller School/UHealth Rumor Control and Emergency Information Hotline number (800-227-0354), and hold a mandatory staff meeting to distribute and discuss the unit response and continuity plans.
+Ensure all employees have the Miller School/UHealth Emergency Information Hotline number (800-227-0354), and hold a mandatory staff meeting to distribute and discuss the unit response and continuity plans.

 Regularly monitor local weather conditions through WeatherSTEM weather stations on the Coral Gables, Miller, and Rosenstiel campuses.
 Also, supervisors should appoint at least two alternates to the supervisor in case of absence.
 If a hurricane or tropical storm threatens South Florida, hold additional staff meetings to review specific actions being implemented by your unit.